eyalz800/zpp_throwing/README.md

 Note that the lambda function sent as a catch block now returns a `zpp::throwing<std::string>` which allows it to throw exceptions using `co_return`.

-It is even possible to rethrow the caught excpetion using `zpp::rethrow`:
+It is even possible to rethrow the caught exception using `zpp::rethrow`:
 ```cpp
 zpp::throwing<std::string> bar(bool success)
 {